 That's it.
 No further instruction, no explanation.
 (Also no capitalization or punctuation; it's like getting email from Archy and Mehitabel, minus the wisdom.)
 About 11 hours before he was on the air, I emailed him TEN more questions for consideration.
 Surely one of those would be "acceptable", no?
 And why am I even being brought in as a trivia provider if everything I propose gets shot down?
 Again I called in - as instructed - before 2:30am on Monday.
 The producer put me on hold.

+The producer gets back after a minute and says "Big Daddy just told me that you didn't send him any questions again."
 Another lie, and worse another accusation that I am a liar.
 This bumbling lard-ass didn't check his email again, and shifted the blame to me.
 Again.

-not appearing on the radio was beginning to harm my credibility.
+I told the producer at this point Big Daddy lied twice about me not sending questions, which is outrageously unprofessional behavior, and that the gap between me telling people I was going to appear on radio at a specific time and the reality of me not appearing on the radio was beginning to harm my credibility.
 The producer seemed apologetic and said that "Big Daddy thinks it's a good segment, he wants you to try again."
 Also that we should "clear up the miscommunication."
 No, there's no "miscommunication" here; I'm dealing with a putz.

 Anyone reading this think I'm stupid enough to jerked around a third time?
 Two strikes and he's out.
 I imagine that a lot of people are very impressed by media personalities and kiss ass accordingly.
 I'm not impressed, particularly by G-list celebrities on an overnight shift, and my ass-kissing days are long over.
 I have better uses for my time than being jerked around like this.

 Of course BDG "thinks it's a good segment"; it keeps his lazy, disorganized ass from coming up with original ideas to fill airtime.
 In the period 1996-98, I was a host of a show on WPPR out of West Philly.
 Every week I took the time to plan out my programming so that there wouldn't be a second of dead air, and that the station and I wouldn't embarrass ourselves.
-At the very least
+At the very least we didn't lie to people.
+How sad that a non-profit microbroadcaster would run circles around a powerful, highly rated AM station in terms of basic competence and decency.

 I've already contacted the station's program manager about my treatment.
 I'll let you all know whether or not WIP management cares the least little bit as to how their guests are treated, in future, should there be developments.